Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Discussion

-The primary methodological contribution of this study lies in the use of SHAP-guided RFE to empirically optimize a heuristically designed diffusion protocol design.
-Unlike conventional approaches based on the FIM or theoretical parameter identifiability under Gaussian noise assumptions \cite{jalnefjordOptimizationBvalueSchemes2019, flahertyRobustDesignBiological2005}, our method operates without relying on a purely theoretical framework.
-While some studies have extended the FIM to Rician noise \cite{karlsenParameterEstimationRiciandistributed1999}, this method would still operate within a fully theoretical framework.
-Our approach, by contrast, is a data-driven alternative that directly integrates the combined effects of realistic noise, model degeneracy, and signal correlations, as observed in our dataset, into the feature selection process.
+A striking validation of this approach is the convergence we observed between the data-driven XAI selection and the theoretical weighted CRLB optimization.
+When the theoretical framework was properly normalized (using A-optimality on relative errors) to account for the disparate units of NEXI parameters, it selected a protocol nearly identical to the one identified by our XGBoost-SHAP-RFE pipeline.
+This convergence is significant for two reasons.
+First, it confirms that the XAI effectively learned the underlying information geometry of the biophysical model purely from simulated signal statistics.
+Second, it suggests that for the NEXI model in this acquisition regime, the presence of non-linear degeneracies does not fundamentally alter the optimal acquisition strategy.
+This mutual validation strengthens the credibility of the proposed 8-feature protocol, identifying it as a robust global optimum rather than an artifact of a specific selection algorithm.

+This theoretical convergence raises a valid question regarding the added value of the XAI pipeline if it ultimately yields the same result as the CRLB.
+The primary advantage of the XAI approach lies in its model-agnostic flexibility.
+While calculating the CRLB is highly effective for analytical models like standard NEXI under Gaussian noise, it becomes mathematically cumbersome or even entirely intractable for advanced numerical models lacking analytical Jacobians, or when dealing with complex, non-Gaussian noise distributions, like Rician noise.
+In such scenarios, the XAI framework serves as a scalable alternative that relies purely on empirical prediction error rather than theoretical derivatives.
+In the context of this study, the XAI method acts as an independent benchmark, proving that machine-learning-based pruning can achieve analytical gold standards while remaining generalizable to future, more complex modeling frameworks.

 The SHAP-RFE framework's analysis revealed that the most informative features are located at the extremes of the ($b$, $\Delta$) acquisition space.
 This is consistent with the need to sample a wide range of physical regimes to accurately constrain the biophysical model and prevent parameter degeneracy.
-This distinction proved crucial: the FIM-optimized protocol, though theoretically well-conditioned, failed to preserve parameter distributions and spatial patterns, particularly for $t_{ex}$ and $f$.
-This was because, unlike our XAI-driven approach, the FIM failed to capture the importance of including the longest diffusion time with the strongest b-value.
+This distinction proved crucial: standard heuristic or unweighted theoretical approaches often failed to capture the importance of including the longest diffusion time with the strongest b-value.
 This specific data point, which proved crucial for the accurate estimation of these parameters, was correctly identified as essential by our methodology.